 Several years later, after moving to Westville, we lived on the second floor of a two-family home; Steve worked nights, so I was home alone with the kids.
 I often stayed up late working on crafts, but after falling asleep one night I dreamed that I walked into the front room and saw the glass french doors ajar; they opened to the front hallway going downstairs.
 As I put my hand on the doorknob to pull it shut, I felt resistance, and I struggled to pull shut to close…. while thinking someone was on the other side trying to come in.
 I woke to my heart beating so fast… Steve came home to every light on in the house that night at 3 a.m.
 I probably dreamed about those doors as I worried about them even before we moved there; they say that’s why you dream about things – things on your mind and worrying you.

 The one dream I remember having over and over is one about my father… but it has finally stopped and I can’t even remember now when I last dreamed about him.
 In my dream I’m calling him on the phone, or trying to, and I’m having a hard time finding his number and then getting him to even answer the phone, and when he does answer he’s very evasive about seeing me.
-Another part of the dream is actually going home and looking for him at places where he was suppose to be, but I can’t find him; or trying to find where he was living, but he was never there.
+Another part of the dream is actually going home and looking for him at places where he was supposed to be, but I couldn’t find him; if I found where he was living, he was never there.
 At times in my dream, I’d get him on the phone and beg to see him, but I can’t remember why I never could get there.
-So what does my dreams mean…. well I don’t know.
+So what do my dreams mean…. well I don’t know.
 I can only assume that I wanted to see and be with him, but when he remarried, things changed.
-Strange how dreams occur… I guess they happen when your mind or self conscious works overtime at night.
+Strange how dreams occur… I guess they happen when your mind or self-conscious works overtime at night.